isomerpages/moe-xinminsec/_prospective-students/Direct School Admission.md

 28 Aug 2026.</p>
 <p>Students who are successfully admitted to the school via DSA are expected
-to honour their commitment to the school and participate in the activities related to the talent they are selected for from year 1- 4/5.</p>
+to honour their commitment to the school and participate in the activities related to the talent they are selected for from Year 1- 4/5.</p>
 <h2>2026 Talent Areas and Criteria</h2>
 <ul data-tight="true" class="tight">
 <li>